christex-foundation/progression-framework/frameworks/product.md

     content:
       - level: 1
         criteria:
-          - 'Understands and appreciates the appropriate use of HTML, CSS, JS and native code.'
           - 'Demonstrates appetite and aptitude to learn about the context the product operates in.'
       - level: 2
         criteria:
+          - 'Understands and appreciates the appropriate use of HTML, CSS, JS and native code.'
-          - 'Understands core principles of web technologies, including HTTP(S)-based interactions between front-end clients and back-end servers/microservices and APIs.'
+          - 'Understands core principles of web technologies and smart contracts'
           - 'Understands the need to consider, and takes, expert advice.
 Applies the concepts correctly and demonstrates a strong interest in their area.'
       - level: 3
         criteria:
-          - 'Understands how code is tested, deployed and version-controlled for backend microservices, native apps and web interfaces.'
+          - 'Understands how code is tested, deployed and version-controlled for smart contracts, native apps and web interfaces.'
           - 'Develops and maintains solid foundation of market knowledge in their area, proactively identifies potential issues/risks.'
       - level: 4
         criteria: